Ancient Brachiopod Fossils Reveal How Hot Earth’s Oceans Were Half A Billion Years Ago

-Measuring what sea temperatures were during the Cambrian Period is an impossible task, unless you rely on proxy data.
+Measuring what sea temperatures were during the Cambrian Period is an impossible task unless you rely on proxy data.
 That’s exactly what a team of researchers has done in a new study, published yesterday in Science Advances.

 The international team, led by the University of Leicester in the U.K., investigated Earth’s climate from more than half a billion years ago by looking at fossil shells found in England’s West Midlands.